ddmitov/perl-executing-browser/README.md

   Having a target DOM element is mandatory when using this special URL.
   HTML event called ```inodeselection``` is emitted when the path of the selected file is inserted into the calling local page.
   This event can be binded to a JavaScript function transmitting the file path to a local Perl script.
-  Actual opening of the selected file is not performed until the selected file is not transmitted to and opened from a Perl script.
+  Actual opening of the selected file is performed only after the selected file is transmitted to and opened from a Perl script.

   Please note that for security reasons full paths of local files or folders are inserted only inside local pages!

   The following code is an example of how to select a local file and transmit it's full path to a local Perl script using jQuery:

 ```javascript